Walnut Crusted Artichokes (Vegan). If you are looking for a unique, amazing appetizer, this is it.

-This vegan/vegetarian recipe (modified just a little) comes from Robin Robertson’s Vegan Planet (The Harvard Common Press, 2014).
+I'm reposting the recipe because May 17 is National Walnut Day.
+This vegan/vegetarian recipe (modified just a little) comes from Robin Robertson's Vegan Planet (affiliate link).
 Great cookbook.
-I have three of Robertson’s cookbooks, and they all have amazing recipes.
+I have three of Robertson's cookbooks, and they all have amazing recipes.
 She is one of my favorite cookbook authors.

 - ½ cup toasted walnut pieces